2019 Oregon Ducks football team: Vs. Utah (Pac-12 Championship game)

-vs. Wisconsin (2020 Rose Bowl Game)
+Vs. Wisconsin (2020 Rose Bowl Game)

 The Ducks would meet the Big Ten runner-up, the 10–3 Wisconsin Badgers, in the Rose Bowl in Pasadena for a rematch of the 2012 Rose Bowl.
 The game started out well for Oregon as they scored a touchdown on their opening possession from Justin Herbert on a QB run.
 The Badgers would return the ensuing kickoff for a touchdown to tie it up.
 After Wisconsin kicked a field goal to make it 10–7, Herbert ran for his second score of the game to give Oregon the lead, 14–10.
 Wisconsin would respond as Jack Coan found Quintez Cephus for a short touchdown to give Wisconsin a 17–14 lead at halftime.
 Wisconsin did not get much going on their first drive of the 3rd quarter, leading to a punt.
 But Oregon's special teams managed to block the punt and Brady Breeze took the blocked punt to the end zone to put Oregon up 21–17.
 Wisconsin's defense held off the Ducks offense and put up the next 10 points to go up 27–21 in the 4th quarter.
 But during a possession late in the game, Wisconsin RB Jonathan Taylor fumbled the football, which was recovered by Oregon.
 On the next play, Herbert would keep it himself for a 30-yard touchdown run, his third of the game, to put the Ducks up 28–27.
 The Ducks defense would stop the Badgers on their final two possessions and Oregon ran out the clock to secure the win.
 The Ducks won their first Rose Bowl since 2014 and finished the season 12–2 and Rose Bowl Champions.

 Players drafted into the NFL

+The Ducks had four players selected in the 2020 NFL draft.